How Long Does a Solar Carport Installation Take?

 Phase 1: Design Stage

-Based on the site visit, a detailed design pack is produced, which includes a wiring diagram, structural calculations, and CAD drawings.
+Based on the site visit and other information, a detailed design pack is produced, which includes a wiring diagram, structural calculations, and CAD drawings.

-The design pack is then sent to the you for approval prior to submitting a planning application.
+The design pack is then sent to you for approval before proceeding to manufacturing.

-The duration of this stage is typically around 4 weeks.
+The duration of this stage is typically up to 4-6 weeks.

 Image 19